bradfrost/atomic-design/chapter-1.md

 > Disruption will only accelerate.
 The quantity and diversity of connected devices—many of which we haven't imagined yet—will explode, as will the quantity and diversity of the people around the world who use them.
 Our existing standards, workflows, and infrastructure won't hold up.
 Today's onslaught of devices is already pushing them to the breaking point.
 They can't withstand what's ahead. <cite>[The Future-Friendly manifesto](http://futurefriendlyweb.com/)</cite>

-{% include figure.html src="../images/content/devices.jpg" caption="These are just some of the connected devices we need to worry about.” %}
+{% include figure.html src="../images/content/devices.jpg" caption="These are just some of the connected devices we need to worry about." %}

 Like it or not, this multi-device universe is now our reality.
 It was hard enough to get our Web pages to display consistently in a handful of desktop browsers, but we’re now tasked with ensuring our web experiences look and function beautifully on a plethora of smartphones, tablets, phablets, netbooks, notebooks, desktops, TVs, game consoles, and more.